- Trainees:Joana Ramalhete, Nina Lucena

 - Providers:Pisoarte, Vidrospel, Trelicon, Telhas Tuper

 - City:Rio de Janeiro

-From the architect.
+Text description provided by the architects.
 A house made for the granddaughter of great architect Sergio Bernardes and a Colombian artist was a challenge.
 At first they wanted the house to have characteristics of Casa Lota made by his grandfather in 1950, from which we kept some materials such as the ceiling.
 The development of the project was very interactive.

 The house divides the field into two lengths, the skylight (24mx .60 m) is a feature that accentuates that division.
 This implementation was the beginning of the project.
 The primary objective was to preserve the centenary trees.

 The vision goes beyond the house, the walls are glass.
-The parallel solid walls don´t interrupt the vision.
+The parallel solid walls doesn´t interrupt the vision.

 The living room is in the center, the rooms at the ends.
 The center of the house is a terrace when open.
 Brazilian homes all have a terrace as the most important place of socializing, in this case it is already one.

 The roof, designed in 1.5 m beyond the glass wall offers protection in the main facades.